AlineQuadros/blog/_posts/2018-04-18-playing-data-detective.md

 The dataset is currently stored in **Zenodo**: https://zenodo.org/record/802990

-Well, I did this manually and I am very proud of this small contribution.
+Well, this was a manual text-mining, and I am very proud of this small contribution.
 But, why not take this to the next level?
-What about analyzing 90000 publications, instead of 90?
-Inspired by the recent advances of **Natural language processing** (NLP), I .
+What about analyzing the content of thousands of publications?
+Inspired by the recent advances of **Natural language processing** (NLP), I did a deeper text-mining of mangrove ecology by **extracting information from the titles and abstracts** of publications.
+You can read more about it in <a href="https://alinequadros.github.io/blog/NLP-knowledge-discovery-science-literature/">this blog post</a>